-Use link building to improve the search engine ranking for your Proven Expert rating profilePublished: August 6, 2015 | Last updated: June 28, 2022
+Use link building for your profilePublished: August 6, 2015 | Last updated: April 5, 2023

 Organic link creation to strengthen your homepage and profile

-The term link building in search machine optimization refers to the compilation of many links to increase the website's value and relevance.
+The term link building in search machine optimization refers to the compilation of many links in order to increase the website's value and relevance.
 There are many ways to link to a site.
 This happens most organically through partners, colleagues or customers who want to recommend the content on your website to others.

-In the next part of the series on SEO tips for your review profile, we'll discuss organic content - and how you can very easily and regularly create new content with your review profile
+In the next part of the series on SEO tips for your review profile, we'll discuss content - and how you can very easily and regularly create new content with your review profile

 Do you have any suggestions or questions?
 Then leave a comment!